 Feast of Saint Cipriano and Saint Cornelio (Dorgali, Sardinia)

-The patron saints of the Sardinian town of Dorgali are celebrated for eight days, with traditional dancing and costume parades starting the middle of September to commemorate the coming of autumn.
+The patron saints of the Sardinian town of Dorgali are celebrated for eight days, with traditional dancing and period-costume parades starting the middle of September to commemorate the coming of autumn.

 Similar to Venice's historic regatta, this one takes place off the island of Burano, near Venice, the third weekend of September.